Research at Leeds Beckett

-Nick is the Head of Subject for the Sport Business Group.
+Nick is the Head of Subject for the Sport Management Group.

 In 2015 Nick won the University's 'Achieving Excellence' Award for 'Team Leader of the Year' and has also been short-listed for the TES 'most Innovative Teacher of the Year' award.
 Nick is also a University Teacher Fellow and Principal Lecturer.

 Initially trained in Sports Coaching and as a Physical Education teacher, Nick attended Leeds Beckett University before changing Universities in 1990 to support a Rugby League club transfer.
 This took him from Sheffield Eagles to the London Crusaders for his Rugby and Brunel University for his academic studies.

 From University Nick followed a traditional career in Rugby league and played for several professional clubs before moving into coaching.
 This work took him to St. Helens Rugby League Club where he became the Assistant Coach to Ellery Hanley and was responsible for signing young players such as former man of Steel, Paul Wellens.

 After teaching and Coaching Nick moved into the senior management Structure of the Rugby Football League and became responsible for implementing change as the National Governing Body's Performance Director.
 Nick wrote their first ever World Class Plan which brought £4.5 m into grass roots rugby, sustainability elements and elite performance strands of the game.